FAForever/wiki-pages/faf-version-guidelines.md

 The `Master Map Version` folder is used to store, test and discuss final results and during the Map Upload Process.
 The `Master Map Version` should be placed in a separate project directory outside the FAF environment.
 The content of the `Master Map Version` will be updated by copying the tested necessary files (e.g. `.scmap` or `_save.lua`) from the `Editor Map Version` folder and replacing the files in the `Master Map Version` folder.
 This way, only relevant changes are transferred and the `Master Map Version` serves as a backup of the latest version of the map.
 It is not recommended to overwrite all files or to save the `Master Map Version` in a map editor, as this could result in unintended changes to the original content.
 Simply copy & replace `.scmap` if a new map preview was created / `_save.lua` if marker where changed (see [2.2](#sec-2-2)).

+> **Notes:**
+> - [Git](https://en.wikipedia.org/wiki/Git) is the recommended tool for committing final results in the `Master Map Version` folder.
-> **Note:** The `_scenario.lua` content as well as the default quotation mark settings will be changed while using different map editors.
+> - The `_scenario.lua` content as well as the default quotation mark settings will be changed while using different map editors.
 It's good practice to finalize the `_scenario.lua` in the `Master Map Version` folder.

 ## 3.5 Implement Source Area / Angle {#sec-3-5}